eco619/ai-document-library/docs/technical-library/canonical-schemas.md

 ## Schema Design Principles

-Canonical schemas establish the engineering contracts that allow independently developed platform components to communicate reliably while preserving evidence integrity and long-term maintainability.
+Canonical schemas establish the engineering contracts that allow independently developed platform components to communicate reliably while preserving information integrity, traceability, and long-term maintainability.

 - **Single Responsibility** — Each canonical record represents one authoritative responsibility within the platform and avoids overlapping responsibilities with other record types.